-How to Keep Your Pond Free of Leaves, Mud, and Other Waste
+How to Keep Your Pond Clean and Free of Leaves, Mud, and Other Waste

 Leaves that have fallen into a pond start decaying, releasing harmful products which turn the water green or black.
-This means that they lower the water quality making it not suitable for the aquatic life.
+This means that they lower the water quality, making it unsuitable for aquatic life.
 Leaves and other debris can also clog parts of the pond, subjecting the structure to malfunctions.

-In order to maintain a strong and healthy backyard pond, you must keep leaves and other wastes out of the water feature.
-You must also remove any dirt that gets into the water.
-If you carry out these pond care and maintenance practices regularly, you can be sure to raise attractive fish and stunning water plants, and above all, beautify your home.
+In order to maintain a strong and healthy backyard pond, you must keep leaves and other debris out of the water feature and remove any dirt that gets into the water.
+If you do so regularly, you can be sure to raise attractive fish and stunning water plants, and above all, beautify your home.

-In Brief, How to Keep Your Garden Pond Free From Leaves and Other Debris
+How to Keep Your Garden Pond Clean and Free From Leaves and Other Debris

 - Trim branches that hang over the structure.